 In short, this shouldn’t change much of anything in how you read the content here at SoundGuys.
 However, it does mean we’ll able to cover more things, more accurately, and more in-depth.

 How we do things isn’t really changing all that much, outside of our chart aesthetics and data collection going in a new direction.
 Beyond that, though, you’re going to see measurement posts and more features comparing individual headphones to each other to start.

 If you’re wondering which measurements were performed with the new setup, that’s easy!
 The new measurements have a black background, and the old ones have a light grey background.
 We changed the aesthetics because we wanted there to be a plainly, immediately obvious visual cue when a measurement was outdated.
 We also reduced the smoothing of our charts to more accurately reflect the increased confidence in the measurement resolution.

 The philosophy behind SoundGuys‘ testing and reporting has always been pretty simple: we care what you might hear.
 It’s why we link songs with concrete examples to illustrate our findings, and it’s why we don’t go too crazy with the unquantifiable.
 Consequently, any steps we can take for our content to be more relevant to your experience are worthy of our attention.
 As we’re an outlet that follows some pretty standard journalistic practices, we care a lot about what we currently assume to be true, and which results are responsible to report.

-This kind of equipment will allow us to do some seriously cool things with data, provided we’re able to figure out how to do it.
+This kind of equipment will allow us to do some seriously cool things with data, in future features.
 We could create equalizer profiles you don’t have to futz with, and a whole lot more.
-Additionally, we can test signal over a selection of popular phones, and sources too.
+We’ll be able to test using a variety of headphones, wearables, and sources too.
 The sky’s the limit!